syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Migration/Upcoming-Features.md

 ---
 layout: post
 title: Migration from Xamarin to .NET MAUI Chart control | Syncfusion
-description: This section explains about the upcoming features of .NET MAUI.
+description: This section explains about the list of upcoming features in the .NET MAUI Chart (SfCartesianChart) control.
 platform: maui
 control: SfCartesianChart
 documentation: ug